amsword/amsword.github.io/_posts/2019-12-27-Paper-Reading.md

       larger than some pre-defined value, then create a new one.

 # Metric Learning
+- Multi-similarity loss with general pair weighting for deep metric learning
+    - arxiv 3/2020
+    - a loss is proposed which is quite similar with the contastive loss.
 - Cross-Batch Memory for Embedding Learning
     - arxiv 4/2020
     - idea